CUMIS Life Insurance review (2026 update)

 CUMIS Life Insurance reviews and customer service

-CUMIS products include term, whole, permanent, universal, and critical illness insurance.
-These are available for adults and children in Canada, and some credit union members are eligible for free Accidental Death coverage.
+CUMIS offers term, whole, permanent, universal, and critical illness insurance plans, all of which are underwritten by Co-operators Life Insurance Company.
+These plans are available for adults and children in Canada, and some credit union members are also eligible for free Accidental Death coverage.Β

-Read more about CUMIS life insurance products below:
+Read more about CUMIS life insurance plans below:

 CUMIS life insurance riders